stefanoborini/stefanoborini.github.io/_posts/2019-09-01-building-my-own-keyboard-part-3.md

 ![baseplate](https://raw.githubusercontent.com/stefanoborini/keymine/master/pics/20190922_180504.jpg)

 Some observations:
 - I need to adjust the kerb.
-The laser has no finitely small thickness, so one has to adjust the position of the laser considering its thickness.
+The laser has no infinitely small thickness, so one has to adjust the position of the laser considering its thickness.
 For this cut, the kerb was set to zero, but I will have to adjust it, as the keys are loose.
 - I need to use 1.5mm acrylic.
-The current cut is with 3mm, which is too thick to secure the retainer clips in the cherry switches.
+The cut in the picture uses 3mm acrylic, which is too thick to secure the retainer clips in the cherry switches.
 - Corners tend to melt excessively.
 This is not a major problem, but it can become one for those parts that are very thin, such as the thin borders between the backspace key switch and the stabilizers.